coding610/KEL/README.md

 NOTE: This is under development and does not have many features.

 This is a python Framework called MySEAS (My Sufficiently exploited and Affordable Script).
 Its build on top of pygame, thefore the name.
 In the future you might be able to call it a game engine but right now Its a tool i guess.
 It (by the moment) does not have a UI and not many features.
-Of course u can excpect a lot of features in the future.
+Of course u can expect more features in the future.

 ## Demo
 DEMOS/demo.py is a code example of how you can use this.
 It does not show all of the current features but it's still cool!